Bladder Cancer Clinical Trials & Research Studies

 The subject of clinical trials is one of the most fascinating, and controversial, in any discussion of cancer treatment.

-A clinical trial is a controlled scientific study of a medication, method of treatment, or progression of a disease.
+A bladder cancer clinical trial is a controlled scientific study of medication, method of treatment, or progression of the disease.
 Clinical trials may be conducted by physicians and scientists at universities, hospitals and medical centers, and drug companies.
-All clinical trials must be approved by the FDA and the institutional review board (a group of scientists, physicians, and often community representatives) at the entity where the clinical trial is taking place.
+All bladder cancer clinical trials must be approved by the FDA and the institutional review board (a group of scientists, physicians, and often community representatives) at the entity where the clinical trial is taking place.